Tallinn, 24-26 October 2017

 Welcome / Opening

-Panel discussion "Local policy in moving towards NBS"
+Panel discussion "Local governance in moving towards nature-based solutions"

-Panel discussion "Future of NBS in the EU"
+Panel discussion "Future of nature-based solutions in the European Union"

 ThinkNature platform launch